freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/index.md

 ![Everybody loves pandas!](https://pandas.pydata.org/_static/pandas_logo.png "pandas")

 ## pandas
 [pandas](http://pandas.pydata.org/) is a Python library for data analysis using data frames.
+The name `pandas` comes from *panel data*, i.e. a multi-dimensional data measured over time.
 Data frames are tables of data, which may conceptually be compared to a spreadsheet.
-Data scientists familiar with R will feel at home here. pandas is often used along with numpy, pyplot, and scikit-learn.
+Data scientists familiar with R will feel at home here. pandas is often used along with numpy, scipy, pyplot, seaborn and scikit-learn.

 ### Importing pandas
 It is a widely used convention to import the pandas library using the alias `pd`: